TeskaLabs/asab-webui/doc/styling/card.md

 </CardFooter>
 ```

-If you wish to split footer to two parts, putting a set of actions to the left and a action to the right, use this:
+If you wish to split footer to two parts, putting a set of actions to the left and one or multipe actions to the right, place them inside a ```<div className="actions-right">```:

 ```jsx
 <CardFooter className="border-top">